-Statement of compliance
+Statement of compliance and functional currency

-These consolidated financial statements have been presented in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB') and interpretations of the IFRS Interpretations Committee ("IFRIC"), effective for the Company's reporting for the year ended December 31, 2020.
+These consolidated financial statements have been presented in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB') and interpretations of the IFRS Interpretations Committee ("IFRIC"), effective for the Company's reporting for the year ended December 31, 2021.

-These consolidated financial statements were approved by the Board of Directors and authorized for issuance on April 21, 2021.
+These consolidated financial statements were approved by the Board of Directors and authorized for issuance on April 20, 2022.